shafia31/Dazzling-Delight/README.md

 Hamburger menu

 # Search
-On hovering it will show a search bar
+On hovering it will show a search bar otherwise remain hidden.
+This is done via JS logic with the help of eventListener.

+# Cart:
+It contains items to buy